Chioggia: Main sights

 Chioggia is often called "Little Venice", with a few canals, chief among them the Canale Vena, and the characteristic narrow streets known as calli.
 Chioggia has several medieval churches, much reworked in the period of its greatest prosperity in the 16th and 17th centuries.

-The church dedicated to St. Mary of the Assumption, founded in the eleventh century, became a cathedral in 1110, then was rebuilt as Chioggia Cathedral from 1623 by Baldassarre Longhena.
+The church dedicated to St. Mary of the Assumption, founded in the eleventh century, became a cathedral in 1110, then was rebuilt as Chioggia Cathedral from 1623 by Baldassare Longhena.

-The church of St. Andrew (18th century) has a bell tower from the 11th-12th centuries, the most ancient tower watch in the world.
+St. Andrew's Church (18th century) has a bell tower from the 11th to 12th centuries, the most ancient tower watch in the world.
 The interior has a Crucifixion by Palma the Elder.

 Economy

 Fishing is historically the livelihood of the port, and remains a significant economic sector.
 Other important modern industries include textiles, brick-making and steel; and Sottomarina, with 60 hotels and 17 campgrounds, is almost entirely given over to seafront tourism.